cmajor-lang/docs/docs/LanguageGuide/main.md

 # Cmajor Language Reference

-This guide aims to cover all aspects of Cmaj with enough depth to be a technical reference guide.
+This guide aims to be a technical reference guide for all aspects of the Cmaj language.

 It's written for developers who have a decent level of familiarity with common languages and the concepts involved.
-Beginners who are looking for a more friendly "getting started" tutorial should probably start their journey elsewhere!
+Beginners who are looking for a more friendly "getting started" tutorial should probably start with the example code walkthroughs.

 Cmaj was designed with these main goals: